WarzoneMC/tgm/README.md

 ## Compiling

-1. Clone the repo to your computer. `git clone https://github.com/Warzone/TGM`
+1. Clone the repo to your computer.

 2. Compile CraftBukkit by downloading and running the BuildTools jar from [here](https://hub.spigotmc.org/jenkins/job/BuildTools).
 Make sure you include the `-compile craftbukkit` flag when compiling it, otherwise you might receive errors when later compiling the plugin.